made-ml-in-prod-2021/vkorennoy/README.md

-# Repository for MADE course ML in prouction.
+## Repository for MADE course "ML in production".
 Viktor Korennoy